Bleeplo/unixtekeystrokes/README.md

 Unixtekeystrokes is a custom python module for Linux/Unix systems.
 That allow for custom macros.
 Using xte.

 Rough description of what this script has:
->Artificial keystrokes
+-Artificial keystrokes
->Artificial mouse movements/actions
+-Artificial mouse movements/actions
->Keystroke detection -> Do this & kill listening
->Keystroke 1 -> do something; Keystroke 2 -> Kill listening
+-Keystroke detection -> Do this & kill listening -Keystroke 1 -> do something; Keystroke 2 -> Kill listening
 ----------------------------------------
 So this does require XTE.
 Here is how to install xautomation on other Linux distros.
 Debian: